The Engineering Institute of Technology (EIT) is registered and accredited to offer both degree and vocational programs.

-EIT is a Registered Training Organization (RTO) in the Vocational Education and Training (VET) sector – provider number 51971.
+EIT is also a Registered Training Organization (RTO) in the Vocational Education and Training (VET) sector – provider number 51971, registered with and regulated by the Australian Skills Quality Authority (ASQA).

 EIT (and many individual courses) has received recognition, endorsement and/or accreditation as a training provider from authorizing bodies based around the world, including those listed below.
 Please ask us for specific information for your location.